-Tell me more about the apple and custard in these cinnamon rolls…
+Tell me more about these apple and custard cinnamon rolls…

 Everyone has their weaknesses and mine has always been apple.
 A bite of soft, juicy apple cooked with butter, sugar and cinnamon might as well be a kiss from a sailor on leave, it’s so irresistible and charming (and knows it too, the dirty dog).
 Meanwhile, custard, that comfort blanket spreading the love over plenty of classic desserts, is apple’s perfect partner – the calming presence to balance apple’s flirtation.

 Wrapped together with cinnamon butter and you have the holy trinity, but then add the softest, pillowiest cinnamon roll dough and you have a godly miracle.
 No exaggeration.
 Hence apple and custard cinnamon rolls.

 While exploring the internet for cinnamon roll dough recipes, ideally for one that didn’t rely on a food mixer but to no avail, I stumbled across Ana’s Baking Chronicles which declared the dough made ‘the softest homemade cinnamon rolls’.
 I was intrigued, especially as the flour quantity was far lower than in any other recipe.
 However, that may be the secret because Ana was bang on – these apple and custard cinnamon rolls are so light and soft that a spoon can glide right through without any resistance.
 And that is according to me who made it without a dough hook!
 (Ok ok, I’ll let it go.)